brknapp/Project_1/README.md

 -   [Build URL for One Movie Title and One Date](#build-url-for-one-movie-title-and-one-date)
 -   [Build URL for One IMDb ID](#build-url-for-one-imdb-id)
--   [Build URL to Search for More than One Title in a Series](#build-url-to-search-for-more-than-one-title-in-a-series)
+-   [Build URL to Search for Movies in a Series](#build-url-to-search-for-movies-in-a-series)
--   [Build URL to search for More than One Title or Series](#build-url-to-search-for-more-than-one-title-or-series)
+-   [Build URL to Search for One or More Titles or Series](#build-url-to-search-for-one-or-more-titles-or-series)
 -   [Get the Data for One Series](#get-the-data-for-one-series)
 -   [Get the Data for One or More Series](#get-the-data-for-one-or-more-series)